Denomination

 ```

 Use the returned `fee` for the transaction `reward` field and the returned `denomination` for the transaction `denomination` field.
-Use the same denomination for the `quantity` field when transferring AR.
+The `quantity` field on the same transaction is interpreted in that same denomination.

 The legacy `GET /price/{bytes}` endpoints return a plain integer without denomination.
 Migrate to `/price2/` or `/optimistic_price/`.